 Gold Coast Airport at Coolangatta is one of Australia’s fastest growing airport and is the 5th busiest international airport in Australia.
 Previously named “Coolangatta Airport” this is an Aboriginal word meaning “Place of Good View”.

-Since it commenced flights in 1936, over the past 79 years Gold Coast Airport has undergone a major transformation from being an emergency landing strip to an International Airport with almost 6 million passengers travelling to and from destinations across Australia, New Zealand, Asia and beyond.
+Over the past years Gold Coast Airport has undergone a major transformation from being an emergency landing strip to an International Airport with over 6 million passengers travelling to and from destinations across Australia, New Zealand, Asia and beyond.

 The site of old Coolangatta Airport was selected as an emergency landing ground for aircraft flying between Sydney and Brisbane on the airmail services.
 In 1939 the first regular passenger services commenced and by 1939 the airport consisted of three grass strips to handle the Regular Public Transport (RPT).

 In 1947, regular air services were conducted by Queensland Airlines and Better Air Transport.
 In 1950 Ansett / ANA provided regular DC3 services and 1954 TAA introduced DC3 flights followed by Skymasters and Convairs.

 In the early 1950’s the construction of the northern part of the original terminal was completed and annual passenger movements was approaching 12,000.
 By 1958 the runway and taxiways were sealed along with the access road and carpark and a light aircraft apron was provided.

 In 1980 construction of the existing terminal complex began.
 The building was opened by the Deputy Prime Minister, the Rt Hon.
 Douglas Anthony and officially named the Eric Robinson Building.
 By 1981 passenger movements were 656,595 per year.